MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/tutorials/tuples.md

 ```

-## Modifying
+## Updating

-You cannot append to delete or modify elements - if you want to edit a tupel, must create a new tuple.
+You **cannot** update a `tuple` such as append to, delete or modify elements.
+If you want to edit a tuple, must create a new tuple.

 ```pyton
 >>> x = (1, 2)